 - Secured crash and recovery

-- Securing APIs for NFV operations & management
+- Securing APIs for NFV operations and management

-- Security policies to be intact for instantiated, suspended/resumed, migrated VNFs
+- Security policies to be intact for instantiated, suspended/resumed, and migrated VNFs

-- No impact on visibility of data & control packets due to movements, scale-in/out of VNFs.
+- No impact on visibility of data and control packets due to movements, scale-in/out of VNFs.

 Fig. 1: Cloud Threat Landscape

-It becomes obvious that security management in cloud or data center is a cumbersome job and requires a combination of complex set of vulnerability assessment & management solutions, coupled with compliance & process adherence standards.
+It becomes obvious that security management in Cloud or data centre is a cumbersome job and requires a combination of complex set of vulnerability assessment and management solutions, coupled with compliance and process adherence standards.
 Many of these are done manually and require deployment of security experts and involvement of third party validation processes.
 Introduction of NFV related security requirements to the existing networks would add to the overall efforts and lead to the decline in efficiency of this complex security management process.

-A suggestive approach to handle the network security vulnerabilities together with NFV cloud specific security requirements would be to build a framework or solution that can maximize automation while structuring the complete security management & validation process.
-It can be a one-stop comprehensive solution that provides a centralized control over network security management, by providing vulnerability assessment checks, adherence to processes & guidelines, reporting, and mitigations.
+A suggestive approach to handle the network security vulnerabilities together with NFV Cloud specific security requirements would be to build a framework or solution that can maximize automation while structuring the complete security management and validation process.
+It can be a one-stop comprehensive solution that provides a centralized control over network security management, by providing security vulnerability assessment checks, adherence to processes and guidelines, reporting, and mitigations.
 Such a framework would reduce the overall test efforts, speed up the validation process, and decreases to some extent the specialized skill requirement of the personnel.
 At a broader level, some of the important features that make up this vulnerability assessment framework should include:

 - Comprehensive scanning to detect network vulnerabilities